pycatmc/TotemChanger/README.md

 **A**: [Discord](https://dsc.gg/femboypve).

 **Q**: How to download?
-**A**: Releases will be available soon™, snapshots are available [on GitHub Actions](https://github.com/FemboyPvE/TotemChanger/actions) if you have a GitHub account.
+**A**: Releases are available [on GitHub Releases](https://github.com/FemboyPvE/TotemChanger/releases/latest), snapshots are available [on GitHub Actions](https://github.com/FemboyPvE/TotemChanger/actions) if you have a GitHub account.

 **Q**: Forge?
 **A**: Later. (or help me by contributing)